 A: You need to send only one set of official test scores to the University of California when you apply.
 Simply ask the ACT or College Board to send your test scores to any UC campus to which you apply and your test scores will be included in your record and forwarded to all campuses to which you applied.
 You do not need to pay for multiple reports.
 We recommend that students who complete Advanced Placement courses complete the related AP examination to demonstrate subject mastery.
 Similarly, International Baccalaureate scores and scores from SAT Subject Tests can be used to showcase academic mastery.
 In order to receive unit credit toward the baccalaureate degree, you must submit an official copy of your AP or IB scores directly from the testing agency.
 This can be done in the summer following high school graduation.

-A: The best option is to log into My UC Application and self-report any December SAT, ACT, or SAT Subject Test scores, or International Exam or TOEFL scores.
+A: The best option is to log into My UC Application (link is external) and self-report any December SAT, ACT, or SAT Subject Test scores, or International Exam or TOEFL scores.

 The checklist on MAP@Berkeley will display the status of your official scores based on your self-reported tests.

 Otherwise, if you've checked with the test center to confirm that your scores were mailed, then don't worry.
 If we discover that there are any discrepancies, we will contact you.